Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+1.0.0
+Buffalo has finally hit its 1.0 release! :) The parts introduced in this release complete the rover side of the Buffalo MSEV.
+There is still more work to do, but Buffalo is in good shape now. :)

+New Parts
+- Added the Buffalo Airlock Modle (BAM).
+It has a rooftop solar panel and it holds a single kerbal.
+- Added the Buffalo Ground Stabilizer.
+This part has fold-out stabilizer legs to lift the rover off the ground.
+The Ground Stabilizer has SAS and serves as a docking port as well, letting you leave components on the ground.
+For this to work successfully, build the body components first, and then add the chassis.
+Hint: the animation slider lets you adjust the height of the ground stabilizer.
+- Added the Buffalo RCS Module.
+This quarter-length part has SAS, RCS, some MonoPropellant, a probe core oriented for vertical flight and jump jets.
+It also has a small chassis spacer that you can add/remove before flight.
+- Added the Mk2 5-way RCS Thruster.
+It has a built-in monopropellant engine.
+- Added the Buffalo Passenger Cabin.
+It comes in two sizes: short (1u) and long (2u).
+Both sizes have rooftop solar panels and ladders.
+- Added the Buffalo Service Bay.
+This 2u part has room for your various small parts and holds a small amount of ElectricCharge.
+You can toggle the central equipment rack as well.
+And it has enough space to carry a pair of Buckboard 1000 containers.
+- Added the Buffalo Cargo Ramp.
+It fits onto the back of the MSEV and provides a handy ramp to get into the Service Bay.
+- Added the Buffalo Aero Cone.
+There are several types to choose from.
+- Added Wide versions of the Solar Flatbed.
+- Redesigned the Mineshaft and moved it to the Buffalo mod.
+It can serve as a docking port and as a KAS port.

+Bug Fixes & Enhancements
+- Redesigned the Crew Cab slightly; the ladders are now at the ends of the circular crew ports.
+IMPORTANT NOTE: You can put a Mineshaft on the circular ports and still perform EVAs.
+- The Crew Cab can become a geo-survey lab even with Pathfinder installed (previously it could become a lab only if Pathfinder wasn't installed).
+- The Crew Cab can become a small geo-survey lab once you unlock Field Science via the stock part upgrade system.
+- The Crew Cab has an experimental science experiment that lets you Take Core Sample.
+You can repeat this experiment many times in the same biome.
+HOWEVER, unlike other experiments, you must drive a minimum distance before you can run the experiment again.
+WANTED: a whole bunch of science results for the WBIGeoScienceExperiment (located in 000WildBlueTools/Resources/BasicExperiments.cfg) for each biome on each planet.
+It's a lot, but YOU benefit by contributing to the science results! :)
+- Removed deprecated parts.
+- Minor bug fixes.
+- Cleaned up some logging issues related to missing part modules and textures when supported mods aren't installed.
+- Updated the IVAs to make them look better with IVA overlay.
+- JSI Transparent Pods is now fully supported.
+- Increased the size of the Mk1 5-way RCS thuster and make it comparable to the stock RCS thruster.
+- The short and long passenger cabs can recycle Soil into Snacks.
+- The Crew Cab can (slowly) produce Snacks from Ore.
+- The Command Cab and AuxEN now have integrated Kerbal Engineer support.

 0.9.8
 - Updated to KSP 1.2.1
 - You can now radially attach the chassis parts.
 Thanks for the suggestion, TheReadPanda! :)